aswarthm/raspberrypi-skill-lab/readme.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/download) on your computer
 2. Install the "Remote - SSH" extension from the VS Code marketplace.
-3. Open VS Code, then open the Command Palette (`Ctrl+Shift+P`).
-4. Type `Remote-SSH: Connect to Host...` and press Enter.
+3. Click on the Remote-SSH icon on the bottom left of the window.
-5. Type `pi@raspberrypi.local` in the prompt and press enter.
+4. Type `pi@raspberrypi.local` in the prompt and press enter.
-6. Follow the prompts to authenticate and connect.
+5. Follow the prompts to authenticate and connect.

 ## Connect via VNC Viewer